-Health Risks of Groundwater Pollution After Being Exposed
+Health Risks and Effects of Groundwater Pollution After Being Exposed

 During the assessment, soil samples are taken from various parts of the lawn.
 The samples are of different depths to see how severe the groundwater contamination is.
 It is recommended that the sample is at least 5 feet deeper than the water table.
 If it is suspected that contamination is deeper than this, a sample of at least 10 feet deeper than the deepest contamination point is recommended.
 The samples are taken to a library for testing.

 After the soil investigation, you will know to what degree the groundwater is contaminated.
 A remedial investigation is the next step.
 This measures the concentration of toxic ingredients in the groundwater.
 On some properties, a deep well will be dug on your property.
 The water from the well is tested to see if the water has been contaminated by petroleum.

 Fortunately, there are a few ways to prevent groundwater contamination and pollution.
 This is one of the leading forms of water pollution in the world, so it is important to take several measures to quickly solve the issue.